Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

           * Celestial Fury +5's stun effect now provides combat feedback
           * Fixed power levels on Water's Talon +4
-          * Ring of Wizardry upgrade now accounts for the alternate introduced by EE/Fixpack v11
+          * Ring of Wizardry upgrade now accounts for the alternate introduced by EE/Fixpack v11 Version 42: (updated by CamDawg)
+          * The mod now accounts for EET games
+          * v41 was using an outdated version of the Polish translation (Cam's fault) which was causing text issues (at best) or crashes (at worst) for Polish players
+          * Cam was also using an older French translation.
+          * The Cespenar audio, previously available as a separate download, is now integrated into the mainline mod.
+The audio is English-only.
+          * The English item descriptions for EE games have been revised to better fit in with the EE style